openvinotoolkit/openvino/src/frontends/onnx/README.md

 ONNX Frontend implements an interface common for all frontends defined in [Frontends API](./src/frontends/common/include/openvino/frontend).
 For backward compatibility reasons, the ONNX importer API (more lower-level abstraction approach) is still maintained.
 It can be found in [ONNX Importer](.src/frontends/onnx/frontend/include/onnx_import/onnx.hpp).

-The crucial place in ONNX Frontend is [the directory](.src/frontends/onnx/frontend/src/op) where the operators are implemented.
-Each operator handler has to be registered in [ops bridge](.src/frontends/onnx/frontend/src/ops_bridge.cpp).
-More details about it you can find in [How to add an new operation](./docs/how_to_add_op.md).
-Expect that ONNX frontend has capabilities to register a custom op by a user.
-It can be achieved via [ConversionExtension](.include/openvino/frontend/onnx/extension/conversion.hpp).
+The information about adding new operations to ONNX Frontend (both contribution and extension scenario) can be found in [How to add an new operation](./docs/how_to_add_op.md).

-API of ONNX Frontend can be called directly, but it is also used internally by [Model Optimizer](https://github.com/openvinotoolkit/openvino/tree/master/tools/mo) during ONNX to IR (Intermediate Representation) conversion.
+The API of ONNX Frontend can be called directly, but it is also used internally by [Model Optimizer](../../../tools/mo) during ONNX to IR (Intermediate Representation) conversion.
 What's more capabilities of ONNX Frontend are used by [ONNX Runtime via OpenVINO Execution Provider](https://onnxruntime.ai/docs/build/eps.html#openvino).

 ONNX Frontend is tested in many places (both `C++` and `Python` tests).
 More details about testing you can find in [ONNX FE tests](./docs/tests#places)